Imperial College London

 Leading a collaboration to research statistics teaching methods

-I lead this collaboration with Dr Renata Medeiros Mirra and Dr Damian Farnell and (co-organisers of Burwalls statistics teaching conference in 2020 & 2021) and Dr Kay Leedham-Green (teaching research expert).
-Dr Kate Honeyford, Katherine Davis and Dr Jane Warwick, Dr Henock Taddese and Dr Matt Harris are also involved.
+I lead this collaboration with Dr Renata Medeiros Mirra (organisers of Burwalls statistics teaching conference in 2020 & 2021) and Dr Kay Leedham-Green (teaching research expert).
+Dr Kate Honeyford and Katherine Davis, Dr Henock Taddese and Dr Matt Harris.
 We have data from around 60 medical statisticians/ teachers of medical statistics, who have interpreted p-values and confidence intervals.
 We have analysed these interpretations for use of language, clarity of expression, for errors and for links with misconceptions.
-We have had 3 resulting abstracts accepted for the Royal Statistical Society annual conference in 2022, and led 2 discussion forums at Burwalls annual statistics teaching conference 2022.
+We have had 3 resulting abstracts accepted for the Royal Statistical Society annual conference in 2022, two of them in talk format.
+We led 2 discussion forums at Burwalls annual statistics teaching conference 2022, based on the interpretations given.

 Co-supervisor of Dr Kay Leedham-Green’s PhD “Education for sustainable healthcare”.